ShVerni/RoboRuckus/README.md

 # RoboRuckus
-RoboRuckus gamec, currently in progress.
+RoboRuckus game, currently in progress.
 More details can befound at http://www.roboruckus.com/